posadallano/custom-endpoints/README.md

 ### Books by ID
 **`{URL}/wp-json/books/v1/detail/{book_id}`**
 Get a book by ID.
-Accepts no parameters.
+Accepts the following parameter:
+- ID (int)

 It returns a JSON response with the following:
 - ACF fields: 'content_blocks_books'